Higher education is no longer for the few - it has become the norm. Now, what will put you ahead of others is having an international degree.

-- Hungary - You need to be a national of the country, refugee or have a permanent residence to be eligible for a state-funded loan.
-The age limit is 35 and you also need to study at a recognised university.
+- Hungary - You need to be a national of the country, a refugee or have a permanent residence to be eligible for a state-funded loan.
+The age limit is 35, and you also need to study at a recognised university.

 - The United States - Private student loans are available in the US.
-To qualify for a loan as an international student you need a co-signer who is a permanent US resident and who is legally responsible to pay back the loan if you fail to do so.
+To qualify for a loan as an international student, you need a co-signer who is a permanent US resident and who is legally responsible for paying back the loan if you fail to do so.

 3. Students Grants - opportunities for students without financial means

-Student grants (or bursaries) are scholarships of some sorts, but they are only need-based.
-You do not have to repay them, but, to be granted such scholarships, you need to meet some financial conditions, such as very low or no income sources.
+Student grants (or bursaries) are scholarships of some sort, but they are only need-based.
+You do not have to repay them, but you must meet some financial conditions to be granted such scholarships, such as having very low or no income sources.

 Their value varies greatly from one university to another.
 For instance, in the European Union, they can start at 150 EUR/month and reach as much as 800-1000 EUR/month.

 In the US, they are called federal grants and are usually offered to those who choose four-year studies at universities, community colleges, or vocational schools.
 Some very good four-year Bachelor's programmes in the US are: